sunnyStefi/CRTGovernorDAO/README.md

 ### 2. StudentPath

-The user (Student) will have his own path, where all the courses to become a Certified Blockchain Developer are stored.
+The user (Student) will have his own path, where all the courses he needs to follow are stored.
 Each course is formed a variable number of lessons, which have their own content and their relative quiz.

 A raw memory repetition pattern process has been implemented to let student retain information and reinforce their knowledge: